1.01 What is (and isn't) Strategy?

-The quote above from Cornell University to define it's position in the higher education landscape reflects a common problem in higher education: the inability and/or unwillingness of institutions, or even departments within institutions, to stake out a clear position.
-Professor Richard Rumelt of UCLA shows little restraint when assessing Cornell's effort:
+The above quote from Cornell University attempts to define the institution's position in the higher education landscape.
+According to Richard Rumelt, professor of management at UCLA, this type of effort reflects a common problem in higher education: the inability and/or unwillingness of institutions, or even departments within institutions, to stake out a clear position.
+Rumelt writes:

 “In other words, Cornell University is a university.
 This is hardly surprising and is certainly not informative.
 It provides absolutely no guidance to further planning or policy making.
 It is embarrassing for an intelligent adult to be associated with this sort of bloviating.”
 Richard Rumelt